Dorakhris/Forensics-Analysis-The-Stolen-Szechuan-Sauce/README.md

 - **Python**: For scripting and automating parts of the analysis.

 ## Insights
--This Project will focus on answering the following questions:
+- This Project will focus on answering the following questions:
 - a.
 What’s the Operating System of the Server?
 - b.What’s the Operating System of the Desktop?
 - c.
 What was the local time of the Server?